agriscope/agstream/README.md

 What's New
 ===========
+- (2021/06) v1.0.4  : Again optimize exception reporting when server is not joinable
 - (2021/06) v1.0.3  : Optimize exception reporting when server is not joinable
 - (2021/03) v1.0.2  : Optimize sensor data retrieving
 - (2020/09) v0.0.13 : Better support of module and sensor position